 - A. Permitted Uses.
 Within the residential districts, the following uses shall be permitted:

 - 1. Principal uses:

-- Single-family detached dwellings;
+- Single family detached dwellings;

-- Greenhouses, flower and truck gardens, and nurseries; provided there shall be no retailing or transacting of business on the premises;
+- Greenhouses, flower and truck gardens, and nurseries, provided there shall be no retailing or transacting of business on the premises,

-- Parks and playgrounds.
+- c.
+Parks and playgrounds.

 - 2. Accessory uses and structures;

-- a Day care nurseries, kindergartens, nursery schools, child care homes, day care homes, day care centers, nurseries, preschool kindergartens, babysitting services, learning pods, home schools, and other like facilities located in private homes used for child care and learning services.
-These facilities shall serve six or fewer children at any one time on lot sizes of less than seven thousand five hundred square feet, eight or fewer children at any one time on lot sizes of seven thousand five hundred or more square feet but less than ten thousand square

-feet, or twelve or fewer children at any one time on lot sizes of ten thousand or more square c.
-Garages:
+- Day care nurseries, kindergartens, nursery schools, child care homes, day care homes, day care centers, nurseries, preschool kindergartens, babysitting services, learning pods, home schools, and other like facilities located in private homes used for child care and learning services.
+These facilities shall serve six or fewer children at any one time on lot sizes of less than seven thousand five hundred square feet, eight or fewer children at any one time on lot sizes of seven thousand five hundred or more square feet but less than ten thousand square feet, or twelve or fewer children at any one time on lot sizes of ten thousand or more square feet.

+- b.
+Trash enclosures:

+- c Garages:

+- Accessory dwelling for a lot with 5 acre or more, subject to the provisions of chapter 19.35.

+- Subordinate uses and structures that are determined by the Director of Planning to be clearly incidental and customary to the permitted uses listed herein.

+- 3. Special accessory uses: